 Don't Travel to These 25 Places in Asia: Here's Why

-In this guide, we’ll explore 25 places in Asia you should reconsider before adding them to your travel itinerary and explain why they may not live up to your expectations.
+In this guide If God wills, we’ll explore 25 places in Asia you should reconsider before adding them to your travel itinerary and explain why they may not live up to your expectations.

 1. Pattaya, Thailand